Emergent superconductivity and non-reciprocal transport in a van der Waals Dirac semimetal/antiferromagnet heterostructure: Acknowledgments

 \section{Acknowledgments}

-This work was supported primarily by the Penn State Two-Dimensional Crystal Consortium Materials Innovation Platform (2DCC-MIP) under NSF Grant No. DMR-2039351.
+This work was supported primarily by the Penn State Two-Dimensional Crystal Consortium Materials Innovation Platform (2DCC-MIP) under NSF Grant No. DMR-2039351 using the multi-module UHV MBE facility (DOI: 10.60551/jb0f-5784) and by NSF Grant No. DMR-2407130.
 We also acknowledge the low-temperature transport facilities (DOI: 10.60551/rxfx-9h58) provided by the Penn State Materials Research Science and Engineering Center under award NSF-DMR 2011839.
 K.D.H. and D.R.H. acknowledge support through startup funds from the Penn State Eberly College of Science, Department of Chemistry, College of Earth and Mineral Sciences, Department of Materials Science and Engineering, and Materials Research Institute.
 The authors also acknowledge the use of the Penn State Materials Characterization Lab.
 Finally, the authors thank H. Yi, C.-Z. Chang, and C.-X. Liu for helpful discussions.